Alfred-Jijo/XORencryption/README.md

 In this example, the key `42` is used for both encryption and decryption, and it is saved in the file `key.txt`.

-**Note:** The kay saving feature is yet to be succefull so the key will need to be specified when [en/de]crypting the file